lcloss/simple-permission/readme.md

 Roles with `level` 1 are the highest level roles, and roles with `level` 300 are the lowest level roles.
 All roles with `level` 1 get access to all permissions.

-You can customize the roles by editing the `database\seeders\SimplePermissionRolesSeeder.php` file.
+You can customize the roles by editing the `database\seeders\SimplePermissionRoleSeeder.php` file.

 ### Permissions